SchlenkR/applied_fsharp_challenge/artikel/09 - Evaluating Stateful Functions.md

 let inputValues = [ 0.0; 0.2; 0.4; 0.6; 0.8; 1.0; 1.0; 1.0; 1.0; 1.0; 0.8; 0.6; 0.4; 0.2; 0.0 ]
 ```

+We can plot that sequence, too:

 ![Input Values](./inputValues.png)

 Now we want to apply out blendedDistortion function to the inputValues sequence.

 <hint>

-Note that a `seq` in F# corresponds to `IEnumerable` in .NET.
-This means that by just defining a sequence, no data is stored in memory until the sequence is evaluated (e.g. by iterating over it).
+Note that a `seq` in F# corresponds to `IEnumerable<T>` in .NET.
+This means that by just defining a sequence, data isn't necessarily persisted in memory - until the sequence is evaluated (e.g. by iterating over it).
 A sequence can be infinite and can be viewed as a stream of values.

 </hint>

 Now we need a mechanism for mapping over a sequence of input values to a sequence of output values.
 Before we write code, keep one thing in mind: At the end, we have to provide a callback to an audio backend.
 This callback is called multiple times.
 The purpose of the callback is to take an input sequence (in case of an effect) and produce an output sequence of values.
 Since the callback is called multiple times, it has to store it's state somewhere.
 Since the callback resides at the boundary of our functional system and the I/O world, we will store the latest state in a mutable variable that is captured by a closure.
 Have a look: